What a chef eats at home

 This braised chicken recipe is easy and nutritious.
 But its combination of bold and subtle flavors satisfies my taste buds and soul as much as a restaurant meal.
-The sharp, salty, brined taste of olive combine with the chicken, crisp on the edges and juicy in the center, you can’t beat these flavor sensations.
-And don’t forget the citrus spark of the lemon, the calming orzo pasta, a welcome pillow of blandness to cushion your senses from overload.
+The sharp, salty, brined taste of olive combined with the chicken, crisp on the edges and juicy in the center, you can’t beat these flavor sensations.
+And don’t forget the citrus spark of the lemon, the calming orzo pasta, and a welcome pillow of blandness to cushion your senses from overload.

 Why make a braised chicken breast?

 If you’ve yet to master the technique, you might be surprised to learn that braised chicken breasts are succulent and easy to make.
 Once you get the technique of braising chicken down, it’s sure to become one of your go-to’s for a fast and wholesome dinner.

 Notes on ingredients in this chicken and orzo dish

 If you don’t love orzo, you can substitute with your favorite pasta or grain.
 (Whole wheat fusilli does a nice job of catching the sauce.)
 But orzo is what I love to have with my braised chicken.
 I think the combination is a classic.
 (I also love to slice the chicken and serve the leftovers as a cold orzo salad.)

 If you want to make it part of a complete meal, serve it with a simple, green vegetable like steamed asparagus or broccoli rabe.

 We talk a lot on this site about choosing organic meats, particularly chicken.
 I recommend using organic chicken breasts for this recipe – and all chicken recipes.